How to Use Interim Leadership During Scale-Up, Integration, and Exit Events

 What a Fractional Executive Future Can Look Like

 A fractional executive future can take several shapes.
 Some executives step into fractional C‑suite roles, serving as a part‑time or interim CFO, COO, CHRO, CMO, or CTO.
-These roles suit growing companies that need senior leadership but are not ready for another permanent executive.
+These roles suit growing companies that need senior leadership but are not ready for another full-time executive.
 Others focus on advisory work, supporting founder‑led or private equity‑backed businesses through growth, integration, or exit.

 Board seats provide another path.
 As independent directors, former executives bring operating experience, strategic insight, and an external perspective to oversight and governance.
 Over time, one leader’s portfolio might include one or two board roles, several advisory relationships, and a limited number of fractional engagements.
 The mix depends on their interests, capacity, and financial goals.